WouterVerschuren/S3Portfolio/README.md

 ### how I plan to show this learning outcome in my project:
 to show that I have enough knowledge of this learning outcome I made a test plan of what I am going to test.

+# Test Plan: Urban Explorer
+### 1. User account managament
+### Objective: make sure that users can create and manage their accounts.
+### Test scenarios:
+Verify that a user can register for a new account with valid information.
+Verify that user registration fails with invalid or duplicate information.
+Verify that a user can log in with valid credentials.
+Verify that a user can’t log in with invalid credentials.

+### 2. Adding and managing places
+### Objective: make sure that a user can add places on the map, edit places information and delete places from the map.
+### Test scenarios:
+Verify that a logged-in user can add a new place with valid information.
+Verify that adding a place fails when required information is missing or invalid.
+Verify that a user can see all of the places they added.
+Verify that a user can edit the details of a place they added.
+Verify that a user can remove a place they added.
+Verify that a user can view all the places on the map.

+### 2. integration tests
+### Objective: make sure the flow between backend and frontend works as intended.
+### Test scenarios:

 ## 3 Agile method

 You choose and implement the most suitable agile software development method for your software project.